-Many of you have said you still have several questions about the record-high travel rewards offers available until August 3, so this weekend we’ll have a big feature with even more content to help you choose.
-But in the meantime, here’s a post with my own experience with Marriott and Aeroplan in 2019.
+Many of you have said you still have several questions about the travel rewards offer available on the best card in Canada, which can be used for both Aeroplan pr Marriott.
+So here’s a post with my own experience with Marriott and Aeroplan in 2019.

 This article isn’t really to help you choose, but more to show you how much MORE you can travel if you invest a little time in travel rewards like I have for the past 10 years, especially with these 2 key programs!

-And to show you that it really does work, in case you aren’t part of the Flytrippers readers who have collectively earned over half a million dollars in travel rewards with our welcome bonus recommendations even before these highest-ever offers.
+And to show you that it really does work, in case you aren’t part of the Flytrippers readers who have collectively earned over one million dollars in travel rewards with our welcome bonus recommendations.

 In short, this is to convince you not to miss out!

 To be very clear: These aren’t the BEST uses of these 2 programs, just the ones that happened to be the best for me in 2019.